-Whitepaper Enable Healthcare Interoperability with a Real-Time Service Automation and Orchestration Platform
+Whitepaper & e-book Enable Healthcare Interoperability with a Real-Time Service Automation and Orchestration Platform

 How To Achieve Interoperability by Automating a Data Pipeline That Flows Across On-Prem and Cloud Solution before Entering a FHIR Server – In Support of the 21st Century CURES Act

 Lack of data access and interoperability has plagued the U.S. healthcare system for years, with high costs, care delays, and often poor outcomes as a result.
 Disjoint stand-alone systems that comprise our complex healthcare technologies today – all generating large data sets that are difficult to manage and integrate - have failed to work together to advance effective care delivery and information sharing.